naveenthe9/check-github-author/README.md

 "# check-github-author"
 "# check-github-author"
-This should not shows my computername
+This should not shows my computername now